 I’d say these were just as good as the Peter’s Yard crackers.
 Wonderfully crisp and a great flavour.
 I’ve also made these with chilli flakes and cumin seeds.
 I used about two heaped teaspoons of each in the above measures but I’m sure you will have a play and create your own mixes.
 Let me know!

-- Brassica and Prawn Gyoza
+- Kale and Prawn Gyoza

 - The Easiest Courgette Flower Fritters